 In 2008, Congress created the National Climate Change and Wildlife Science Center (NCCWSC) within the U.S. Geological Survey (USGS).
 The center was formed to respond to the demands of natural resource managers for rigorous scientific information and effective tools for assessing and responding to climate change.
-Located at the USGS National Headquarters in Reston, Va., the NCCWSC has invested more than $70 million in cutting-edge climate change research and, in response to Secretarial Order No. 3289,established and is managing eight regional Department of Interior (DOI) Climate Science Centers (CSCs).
+Located at the USGS National Headquarters in Reston, Va., the NCCWSC has invested more than $93 million (through FY13) in cutting-edge climate change research and, in response to Secretarial Order No. 3289, established and is managing eight regional Department of Interior (DOI) Climate Science Centers (CSCs).
+In 2013:

 |Publication Subtype||USGS Numbered Series|

 |USGS Organization||National Climate Change and Wildlife Science Center|